Roynecro97/pyheaders/README.md

 It provides 3 main functions: `load_path`, `load` and `loads`.

+All 3 functions return a `pyheaders.SrcData` object that has 2 properties:

+- `scope` - The C++ global scope that was parsed from the provided code.
+- `macros` - A dictionary with all non-function macros that were generated.

 ### Using the Provided Functions

 Both `load` and `loads` behave similarly to the similarly named functions in the `json` and `pickle` modules.